amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-create-a-facebook-business-page.md

 ---
+focuskeyphrase: create a facebook business page
 templateKey: blog-post
 categories:
   - Tutorials
 categories-slug:
   - tutorials
 title: How to Create a Facebook Business Page in 5 Steps
-date: 2019-05-24
+date: 2019-05-24T00:00:00.000Z
-description: Need modify desk.
+description: Learn how to create a Facebook Business Page and start using your account to launch effective ad campaigns with no mistakes.
 featuredpost: false
 featuredimage: /img/create-a-facebook-business-page-feature-image.jpg
 image: /img/create-a-facebook-business-page-feature-image.jpg
+tags:
+  - Custom Audiences
+  - Lookalike Audiences
+  - Messenger
+  - boosted posts
+  - video ads
+seo_title: 5 Simple Steps to Create a Facebook Business Page
+metadescription:
+focus_keyphrase: create a facebook business page
 seotitle: 5 Simple Steps to Create a Facebook Business Page
-focuskeyphrase: create a facebook business page
-tags:
-  - brewing
-  - chemex
 ---
 <!--StartFragment-->